Powered by Fr. Abraham Mutholath Foundation NFP

 The doors were locked

-The body of the Risen Lord was his same body when he was alive, but was an enhanced one free from the limitations of the physical body.
+The body of the Risen Lord was his same body when he was alive, but was a glorified one free from the limitations of the physical body.
 So, he could come inside the locked room through the wall without opening the doors like light passing through the glass window.
 This shows the nature of our risen body at the second coming of Christ.

 Because of their fear of the Jews